(See also Overview of Prion Diseases.)

 Ocular disturbances (eg, visual field defects, diplopia, dimness or blurring of vision, visual agnosia) are common in sCJD.

-CJD should be considered in elderly patients with rapidly progressive dementia, especially if accompanied by myoclonus or ataxia.
+Creutzfeldt-Jakob disease should be considered in older patients with rapidly progressive dementia, especially if accompanied by myoclonus or ataxia.
 However, other disorders can mimic CJD and must be considered; they include

 Rapidly progressive Alzheimer disease